 Equal Pay Day marks the extra time a woman needs to work to earn the same amount men earned in a previous secular year.
 March 31st date is designated “All Women’s Equal Pay Day,” reflecting the average for all women to bridge the wage gap.
 However, there are other notable Equal Pay Days, breaking down the wage gap by subgroups: February 11, 2020, Asian American Women’s Equal Pay Day; March 31, 2020 White Women’s Equal Pay Day; August 13, 2020, Black Women’s Equal Pay Day; October 1, 2020, Native Women’s Equal Pay Day; November 2, 2020, Latinas’ Equal Pay Day.

-Reform Pay Equity Initiative, in collaboration with CCAR and with generous support from Jewish Women’s Foundation of New York, are pleased to present the following study guides to be used with these essays:
+Reform Pay Equity Initiative, in collaboration with CCAR and with generous support from the Jewish Women’s Foundation of New York, is pleased to present the following study guides to be used with these essays:

 Sermons/ D’vrei Torah

 Pay equity is inherently a Jewish issue.
 Raise the issue of the gender wage gap in your community from the bima.
 Here are some samples of d’var Torah on the topic of Equal Pay Day.